 Most of the microorganisms in your dog’s microbiome are good bacteria.
 They have a symbiotic relationship with your dog … meaning both they and your dog benefit.
 Other bacteria are harmful and can promote disease.
 But in a healthy dog, the good and bad live together in balance.

 If this balance gets thrown off … dysbiosis occurs.
 Bad bacteria and yeast take over.
-And that can lead to gut inflammation and leaky gut.
+And that can lead to gut irritation and leaky gut.

 Many factors can contribute to an imbalance in the gut …